Monday, November 25, 2024

 Write a Lean program to prove $(p-1)\cdot(q-2)\ne0$ given $p-1\ne0$ and $q-2\ne0$, where $p$ and $q$ are rational numbers.

 Use the lemma mul_ne_zero_iff.
-Look up the definition to understand what it says, then decide in which direction to apply it.
+Look up the lemma's header to understand what it actually says, then decide in which direction to apply it.